 A withdrawal is a sort of craving that your body has when it has adjusted to the presence of a particular drug.
 Drug abuse creates a situation where the drug of choice is needed to maintain a “normal” environment in the body.
 The body notices that something is off, and it screams at you to get more of the thing it needs.

 It’s similar to the feeling of hunger.
 Your body knows you need food to survive, and it demands that you eat by producing the feeling of hunger.
-In this case, though, your body is tricked into thinking it needs the thing that’s actually hurting you.
+In the case of prescription drug addiction though, your body is tricked into thinking it needs the thing that’s actually hurting you.

 Symptoms of Withdrawal